avaamsel/vynl/user-manual.md

 1. **Open the App:** Launch the Music Playlist App on your device.
 2. **Sign In or Create an Account:** Save your preferences and playlists by creating a profile.
-3. **There are 4 tabs on the bottom: Home, Playlists, and Profile**
+3. **There are 3 tabs on the bottom: Home, Playlists, and Profile**
-4. **You are now at the Home page:** From here you can view your music stats and create a new playlist
+4. **You are now at the Home page:** From here you can create a new playlist
 5. **Create New Playlist:** Choose songs you like to help the app learn your taste.